ncihtan/htan_missing_manual/data_model/data_levels.md

 # Data Levels and Clinical Data Tiers

 The [Data Standards](https://humantumoratlas.org/standards) pages of the HTAN Data Portal provide a detailed overview of the HTAN Data Model.
-A general overview of how the HTAN Data Model is organized is provided in the next sections.
+A general overview of how the HTAN Data Model is organized is provided on this page.

 ## Assay Data Levels
 The HTAN Data Model divides assay data into levels.
 Each assay type has levels progressing from raw data to more processed data.
 This is illustrated in the following figure for sequencing data.
 Please see each assay's page within [Data Standards](https://humantumoratlas.org/standards) for more information.